heterl0/vovinam-fusion-wp/wp-content/plugins/elementor/readme.txt

 - If you have any more questions or need support, visit the support on the [Plugin’s forum](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-forum/).
 Elementor Pro users can also reach out to a dedicated support channel for premium 24/7 support.
 - For more information about Elementor and Elementor Pro features, visit [Elementor Website Builder](https://go.elementor.com/wp-repo-description-tab-homepage-elementor-website-builder/).

+= USE OF 3RD PARTY SERVICES =
+To improve the user experience, Elementor may use the following 3rd party services if the required feature is enabled:

+- Google Fonts – are loaded to add additional fonts to your website.
+Google’s [TOS](https://policies.google.com/terms) and [Privacy Policy](https://policies.google.com/privacy)
+- Some Elementor features require loading additional assets from Elementor.com.
+These assets are not used for tracking purposes unless it’s explicitly mentioned otherwise, in which case you would need to approve it and manually opt-in.
+Learn more about our [TOS](https://go.elementor.com/wp-repo-description-tab-elementor-plugin-terms/) and [Privacy Policy](https://go.elementor.com/wp-repo-description-tab-elementor-plugin-privacy/).

 = Liked Elementor? =
 - Join our [Facebook Group](https://go.elementor.com/wp-repo-description-tab-facebook-group/).
 - Learn from our tutorials on [YouTube Channel](https://go.elementor.com/wp-repo-description-tab-youtube-channel/).